EddieSource/EddieSource/README.md

-- 👋 Hi, I’m @EddieSource
+- 👋 Hi, I’m Xianhui Zhu
 - 👀 I’m interested in web and app development.
 - 🌱 I’m currently learning react native.
 - 💞️ I’m looking to collaborate on any great projects